-If you remove nodes (scale down), pending or running jobs will fail when the scaling operation completes.
+If you remove nodes (scale down), pending or running jobs fail when the scaling operation completes.
 This failure is because of some of the services restarting during the scaling process.
 Your cluster may get stuck in safe mode during a manual scaling operation.

 The impact of changing the number of data nodes varies for each type of cluster supported by HDInsight:

 You can seamlessly increase the number of worker nodes in a running Hadoop cluster without impacting any jobs.
 New jobs can also be submitted while the operation is in progress.
 Failures in a scaling operation are gracefully handled.
 The cluster is always left in a functional state.